 At court on January 11, 2013, Jones pleaded guilty.
 According to the district attorney’s office, a Fulton County judge sentenced Jones to a 16-year prison term for failure to obey an authorized person directing traffic and for vehicular homicide.

 Senior Officer Thomas was a member of the Atlanta Police Honor Guard and served as a 911 dispatcher prior to her becoming an officer of the law.
 She is survived by a daughter.

-The Law Offices of Shane Smith would like to extend our deepest condolences to Senior Officer Thomas’ daughter, family, friends and fellow officers during this difficult time, and we remind all drivers to drive sober.
+Shane Smith Law would like to extend our deepest condolences to Senior Officer Thomas’ daughter, family, friends and fellow officers during this difficult time, and we remind all drivers to drive sober.